 – Authorities have received 2,000 tips from around the world, said Richard DesLauriers, the special agent in charge of the FBI’s Boston office.
 “Someone knows who did this,” he said.

-– “Boston is not going to be intimidated by this,” said Secretary of State John Kerry, a former U.S. senator from Massachusetts.
+– “Boston is not going to be intimidated by this,” said Secretary of State Kerry, a former U.S. senator from Massachusetts, in testimony to the House Foreign Affairs Committee Wednesday.
 “But we are going to find out who did this.
 The police work being done is extraordinary.
 The FBI is remarkable.
 There is a great deal of forensic evidence.
 We are hopeful we can bring people to justice.”